 World of Warcraft was probably one of the most anticipated games of all time.
 Being a fan of the RTS games I was eager to play this game and thrilled that Blizzard was releasing it for the Mac (much like Shadowbane was).
 I first heard about the game in 2001 and like a puppy waiting at the door for his owner to come home and greet him, I kept my eyes on many websites looking for any news on the game.

-Suffice it to say, a lack of present members and in game factors (honestly it's been so long I can't remember what they all were) led us to leave Guild Wars, except for a few such as Afen, rather quickly.
+Suffice it to say, a lack of active members and in game factors (honestly it's been so long I can't remember what they all were) led us to leave Guild Wars, except for a few such as Afen, rather quickly.

 From mid 2005 until late 2007 I was not an MMO participant.
 Life took priority and our guild didn't really exist in a game, but we held strong as a community.
 When I was able to rejoin my friends online and game again in Shadowbane, the game we always went back to, I came across Age of Conan.
 I had heard rumblings of this game a while back but had forgotten about it.
-In the fall of 2007 I heard about the game again and researched into it: Epic quests, great graphics, gore-filled fatalities, player cities and battle keeps, massive PvP, a world filled with great lore, and a storyline that was top-notch.
+In the fall of 2007 I heard about the game again and researched it: Epic quests, great graphics, gore-filled fatalities, player cities and battle keeps, massive PvP, a world filled with great lore, and a storyline that was top-notch.
 Age of Conan was what the Parliament of Rooks had always wanted in an MMO.

 Come early spring of 2008 I was full on wanting to play this game, and even went and bought the collected short stories by Robert E. Howard.
 I already had the movies.
 The guild geared up to get ready to play the game.
 We began recruiting on the forums, and once the game was released we raced to form the guild and start our city, which is currently Tier 1 on Deathwhisper Server.